 We live in really dire times.
 Personally, I’ve been listening to a lot of music that I find uplifting, but the music I’ve written is the opposite of that.
-I don’t want to overwhelm anyone with dread and eeriness so you’ve been warned!
-Much like many other people, I’ve been significantly impacted in this crisis(and I’m still recovering from a stroke), so it was important to get this out.
-I hope you enjoy it!
+I don’t want to overwhelm anyone with dread and eeriness, so you’ve been warned! 😆😆 Like many other people, I’ve been significantly impacted by this crisis(and I’m still recovering from a stroke), so it was important to get this out.
+I hope you enjoy it! 🤘

 Ragnarökia – April 21st, 2007

 The first eight tracks were mixed live at the Ragnarökia show in Northampton, MA.
 The lineup was: